 "Just knowing the key words or acronyms from the job responsibilities isn't enough to provide an educated assessment of their talent, and it is definitely not fair to your candidate," Dvorscak said.

-Know how to ease a candidate's nerves
+3. Know how to ease a candidate's nerves

 For an interviewer dealing with a nervous candidate, "a simple smile and some non-job-related questions can go a long way," Dvorscak said.
 Asking about the person's commute to the interview or how his or her day has been so far are good ice-breaking options, she said.

 "As the interview progresses with your nervous candidate, take note on how or if they become more relaxed, as this is an excellent indication of their adaptability," Dvorscak added.

+Having a true two-way conversation – rather than the hiring manager doing all the talking –lets the candidate know you are genuinely interested in their skills, said Dvorscak.
 She advised asking open-ended questions and giving the candidate an opportunity to answer.
-You should also give him or her time to solicit information from you as the interview goes on.
+You should also give them time to solicit information from you as the interview goes on.

-Additional reporting by Chad Brooks.
+Additional reporting by Chad Brooks and Jennifer Post.
 Some source interviews were conducted for a previous version of this article.